China’s burgeoning fashion market: Trends and consumers

 • Men's searches for sheer were up 107%

-Logic follows, then, that leopard print is forecasted to rise 15% among men in Spring 2021.
+Logic follows, then, that leopard print is forecasted to rise 9% among the men’s Chinese market in 2025.
 This exchange of masculine and feminine characteristics in clothing is what Beijing-based creative director of Kepler, Jerry Zhang, describes as a positive message for younger dressers: “It's not your gender [that] can distinguish you, but you as a human being with character."

 f0467cb5d25b21553fce6be0ef5ba4ea